-Tobacco use is the leading preventable cause of disease, disability, and death in the United States.
-According to the Centers for Disease Control and Prevention (CDC), cigarette smoking results in more than 480,000 premature deaths in the United States each year — about 1 in every 5 U.S. deaths1— and an additional 16 million people suffer with a serious illness caused by smoking.
-In fact, for every one person who dies from smoking, about 30 more suffer from at least one serious tobacco-related illness (NIDA).
+Tobacco use is the leading preventable cause of disease, disability and death in the United States.
+According to the Centers for Disease Control and Prevention, cigarette smoking results in more than 480,000 premature deaths in our country every year — about 1 in every 5 U.S. deaths — and an additional 16 million people suffer with a serious illness caused by smoking.
+In fact, for every one person who dies from smoking, about 30 more suffer from at least one serious tobacco-related illness.

-Exposure to secondhand smoke also causes serious diseases and death.
-Each year, an estimated 88 million nonsmoking Americans are regularly exposed to secondhand smoke and almost 41,000 nonsmokers die from diseases caused by secondhand smoke exposure (NIDA).
+Being exposed to secondhand smoke also causes serious diseases and death.
+Each year, an estimated 88 million nonsmoking Americans are regularly exposed to secondhand smoke and almost 41,000 nonsmokers die from diseases caused by secondhand smoke exposure.

-Cigarettes and other forms of tobacco — including cigars, pipe tobacco, snuff, and chewing tobacco — contain the addictive drug nicotine.
-Nicotine is readily absorbed into the bloodstream when a tobacco product is chewed, inhaled, or smoked.
+Cigarettes and other forms of tobacco — including cigars, pipe tobacco, snuff and chewing tobacco — contain the addictive drug nicotine.
+Nicotine is readily absorbed into the bloodstream when a tobacco product is chewed, inhaled or smoked.
 A typical smoker will take 10 puffs on a cigarette over the period of about 5 minutes that the cigarette is lit.
-Thus, a person who smokes about 1 pack (25 cigarettes) daily gets 250 “hits” of nicotine each day (NIDA).
+Thus, a person who smokes about 1 pack (25 cigarettes) daily gets 250 “hits” of nicotine per day.